Blogpost · March 12, 2026

 What to Monitor in Production

-Monitor API errors, timeouts, and rate limits.
-Set up retries and fallback mechanisms.
+Monitor API errors, timeouts, and rate limit hits.
+Set up automatic retries with exponential backoff for transient failures, and alert on sustained high error rates.

 Debugging with Traces

-When a user reports an issue, traces allow you to:
+When a user reports a bad response, traces let you systematically investigate:

-• See the final prompt sent to the model.
+• See the complete final prompt that was sent to the model.

-• Identify where in the pipeline the failure occurred.
+• Identify which stage of the pipeline produced the bad output.

 Privacy and Security Considerations